aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/pivot-chart/_index.md

 To create a pivot table using Aspose.Cells:

-1. Add some data to a worksheet cells using a `Cell` object's `PutValue` or `SetValue` method.
+1. Add some data to a worksheet's cells using a `Cell` object's `PutValue` or `SetValue` method.
 You can also use a template file already filled with data.
 The data will be used as the pivot table's data source.
-1. Add a pivot table to the worksheet by calling the `PivotTables` collection's `Add` method (encapsulated in the `Worksheet` object).
+2. Add a pivot table to the worksheet by calling the `PivotTables` collection's `Add` method (encapsulated in the `Worksheet` object).
-1. Access the new `PivotTable` object from the `PivotTables` collection by passing its index.
-Use any of the pivot table objects encapsulated in the `PivotTable` object to manage the table.
+3. Access the new `PivotTable` object from the `PivotTables` collection by passing its index.
+Use the members of the `PivotTable` object to manage the table.

 Code examples are given below.